ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group : this resource is fixed and indicates that this specification is used.
 Other applications that run on a KDC implementing this specification MUST NOT use this same resource.

 * /ace-group/gid : one sub-resource to /ace-group is implemented for each group the KDC manages.
-These resources are the group identifiers of the groups the KDC manages (in this example, the group identifier is given value "gid").
+These resources are identified by the group identifiers of the groups the KDC manages (in this example, the group identifier has value "gid").
 These resources support GET and POST method.

 * /ace-group/gid/pub-key : this sub-resource is fixed and supports GET and POST methods.